Borno employs 694 doctors, nurses, others – The Sun Nigeria

 Timothy Olanrewaju, Maiduguri

-Borno State government has announced employment of 694 medical personnel including doctors, nurses, midwife, pharmacists and health supporting staff to improve its health facilities and medicare.
+Borno Government has announced the employment of 694 medical personnel, including doctors, nurses, midwives, pharmacists and supporting staff, to improve medicare and health facilities in the state.

-State governor, Babagana Zulum told newsmen in Maiduguri, State capital Monday after a meeting with managers of the health sector in the state
+Governor Babagana Zulum stated this in Maiduguri, the state capital, yesterday, after a meeting with managers of the health sector in the state

-“In other to provide affordable and qualitative health services to oment ur people, government has approved recruitment of 84 medical doctors, 365 nurses and midwife,” Zulum disclosed.
+“In other to provide affordable and qualitative health services to our people, government has approved recruitment of 84 medical doctors, 365 nurses and midwives,” Zulum said.

-He said he has also approved the employment of 45 pharmacy and 100 technical and support staff to work in medical facilities and hospitals in the state.
-He said he was determined to improve the health sector in the state, stressing that the people must have access to quality medial services.
+He said he had also approved the employment of 45 pharmacy and 100 technical and support staff to work in medical facilities and hospitals in the state.
+The governor said he was determined to improve the health sector in the state, stressing that the people must have access to quality medial services.

 He said the state would also pay monthly stipends to nursing and midwifery students at the upgraded State College of Nursing and Midwifery with a commitment to serve the state after their training.